xxerror500xx/sample_app/README.md

 - A controller class
 - A user class

-##This application will be focusing on Chapters 5-6 the following:
+##Focus points for Chapter 5:
-- Sit Navigation
+- Site Navigation
 - Bootstrap and custom CSS
 - Partials
 - Sass and the asset pipeline